kevaundray/CryptoResources/decentralised-technology/terminology/dp.md

-# Deep Dive : Proof Of Work
+# Deep Dive : Mining

 The elected person we have continually eluded to, is known in the Bitcoin protocol as a **miner**.